phocks/devblog/content/2024-01-01-test-early-test-often.md

 tags = ["rust", "testing", "tests", "debugging"]
 +++

-It's tempting to say "I'll learn how to write tests later" or "I'll just test it in production" and I've fallen into that trap many times.
+It's tempting to say "I'll learn how to write tests later" or "I'll just test it in production".
+I've fallen into that trap many a time.
 So let's tackle testing up front!

-I've gone ahead and read [Chapter 11 of The Rust Book](https://doc.rust-lang.org/book/ch11-00-testing.html), all about writing tests, and basically, it all boils down to this.
-Tests are functions annotated with `#[test]`.
+Basically, tests are functions annotated with `#[test]`.
 If the function panics, the test fails.
 If it doesn't panic, the test passes.
 That's it.
+We can use `assert!` to check if something is true.

 Here's a test that passes: